 - Optional** Frozen Peas

-- With your Instant Pot on Sauté mode add 1 tbsp olive oil and 2 tbsp butter.
+- With your Instant Pot on Sauté mode add 1 tablespoon olive oil and 2 tablespoon butter.
 Once the butter in melted stir in the mushrooms and garlic.
 Sauté for 5 minutes, stirring often.

-- Add the 1 ½ cups arborio rice and 1 tsp salt to the pot, saute for an additional 2 minutes.
+- Add the 1 ½ cups arborio rice and 1 teaspoon salt to the pot, saute for an additional 2 minutes.

 - Pour in the 1 cup of white wine, scrape up any browned bits from the bottom of the pot.